aksommerville/fullmoon4/README.md

 - - [ ] Delete maps (and resources in general)
 - - [ ] SpriteUi: Helper to browse for image and tile. (eg ImageAllUi in a modal)
 - - [ ] Helper to analyze map songs, ensure no map could have a different song depending on entry point
+- - - Consider using `verify` instead of `editor` for this.
+- [ ] Build-time support for enums and such?
+Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
+- [ ] ^ or if not all that, we at least need a repository of named `gs` fields.
+- [ ] verify: Check neighbor edges cell by cell
+- [ ] Make up a new item to take Corn's place.
+- [ ] Maps for full game.
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js
+- [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
+- [ ] Rekajigger Constants.js, use actual inlinable constants.
 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
+- [ ] Translation.
+- [ ] Touch input.
+- [ ] Input configuration.
+- - [ ] Generalize mapping, see src/www/js/game/InputManager.js
-- [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
+- - [ ] Persist gamepad and keyboard mapping.
+- - [ ] UI for mapping.
+- [ ] Extra mappable input actions, eg hard pause and fullscreen toggle.
+I specifically don't want these for the demo, so punt.
+- [ ] Finish everything by Halloween. (to this point in the list at least)
+- [ ] Consider WebGL for rendering.
+CanvasRenderingContext2D is not performing to my hopes.
 - [ ] Move Map decoding out of DataService into a class of its own.
+- [ ] Unit tests.
+- - [ ] General-purpose test runner.
+- - [ ] C tests
+- - [ ] JS platform tests
+- [ ] Automation against headless native build.
+- [ ] Other platforms:
+- - [ ] Web wrapper eg Electron
+- - [ ] Linux
+- - [ ] Tiny
+- - [ ] MacOS
+- - [ ] Windows
+- - [ ] iOS
+- - [ ] Android
+- - [ ] Pippin
+- - [ ] PicoSystem
+- - [ ] Thumby
+- - [ ] PocketStar
+- - [ ] Playdate
-- [ ] Finish everything by Halloween.
+- - [ ] 68k Mac
-- [ ] verify: Check neighbor edges cell by cell
+- - [ ] Wii
-- [ ] Rekajigger Constants.js, use actual inlinable constants.
+- - [ ] Modern consoles?
-- [ ] Build-time support for enums and such?
-Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
-- [ ] ^ or if not all that, we at least need a repository of named `gs` fields.
+- - [ ] SNES?
+I know it won't happen but you got to try
+- - [ ] node or deno?
+Shame to write all this Javascript and use it for just one platform...

 ### Disambiguation